joblet

 Creating Custom Runtimes

-You can create your own runtime environments:
+You can create your own runtime environments using platform-specific setup scripts:

 1. Choose Runtime Directory Structure: